olisystems/ul-tree/README.md

 };
 ```

 2. For the `Parent` object, we will iterate over the details of `Parent` object.
-Lets create another `getDetails` function.
-Inside this function we will loop over the object items, fetch the item value and push a `span` tag for each item.
+Let's create another `getDetails` function.
+Inside this function, we will loop over the object items, fetch the item value and push a `span` tag for each item.

 ```js
 // get details